-The first of a three part series on The Rise of GaN-Based Power Systems : Technology and Market Overview by Paul Wiener, VP Strategic Marketing, GaN Systems
+The first of a two part series on The Rise of GaN-Based Power Systems : Technology and Market Overview by Paul Wiener, VP Strategic Marketing, GaN Systems

 To read the original article in Power Electronics World, click here.